 Safe, polite and friendly

-Consistent with the four fundamental Green principles, members will, when involved in activities on behalf of the Queensland Greens, avoid prejudice and profane language, and will not engage in conduct which is violent, threatening, disrespectful or manipulative.
-Any member becoming aware of alleged sexual harassment, sexual assault or bullying by a member, representative or volunteer of The Greens QLD will report it to the party officers responsible for these matters according to Greens procedures.
+On becoming aware of alleged sexual harassment, sexual assault or bullying by a member, representative or volunteer of the Queensland Greens engaged in party activities we will report it to the party officers responsible for these matters according to Greens procedures.

-Members will ensure that any confidential information they may gain as members of the Queensland Greens will remain confidential.
+We will ensure that any confidential information we may gain as members of the Queensland Greens remains confidential.

 Truthfulness and sincerity

-Members will at all times speak truthfully to the best of their knowledge, and will strive to provide their best endeavours to any task they undertake on behalf of the Queensland Greens in order to maximise the benefit of their involvement to all concerned.
+At all times, we will speak truthfully, to the best of our knowledge, and will strive to provide our best endeavours to tasks we undertake on behalf of the Queensland Greens to maximise the benefit of our involvement to all concerned.

-Members undertake not to publicly criticise The Greens QLD, its office-bearers, candidates, spokespeople, staff, or parliamentary representatives and their staff, but to direct any criticism through means available within the Queensland Greens.
-If a dispute arises which is not resolved after direct communication between the people involved, any conflict resolution procedure established by the Queensland Greens shall be observed.
+We will not publicly criticise the Queensland Greens, its office-bearers, candidates, spokespeople, staff, or parliamentary representatives and their staff, but to direct any criticism through the appropriate internal mechanisms.
+We will use the conflict resolution procedures established by the Queensland Greens in order to resolve disputes.

 We live at a crucial time in history.
 Never before have we had so many answers to the problems that have dogged our developing world.
 Solutions now exist that could greatly decrease the poverty, hunger and ill-health of our fellow humans and we now have technologies to reduce and repair much of the ecological damage to our planet.

 Clean air, clean water and ecological sustainability are possible.
 Yet this is not being achieved.
 Worldwide, governments lack the political will to make the necessary adjustments that will bring an end to the conflict, pollution, poor health and social inequity that characterise our time.